chenan02/saigo/exercise-004-cars/README.md

 ## Description
-You are paired up with a UI engineer to build out a racing-simulation web app.
+You have been paired up with a UI engineer to build out a racing-simulation web app.
 The UI is done, but the back-end is non-existent.
 Your job is to build it!

 This exercise will teach you how to manage cookies and sessions.